 Erected 2014 by The Confederation of Union Generals.

 Location.
-39° 50.525′ N, 77° 11.544′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
-Marker can be reached from Presidential Circle.
+39° 50.525′ N, 77° 11.544′ W. Marker is in Straban Township, Pennsylvania, in Adams County.
+Memorial can be reached from Presidential Circle.
+Marker is next to the sidewalk out in front of the Wyndham Gettysburg (Hotel).
 Touch for map.
-Marker is next to the sidewalk out in front of the Wyndham Gettysburg (Hotel).
 Marker is at or near this postal address: 95 Presidential Circle, Gettysburg PA 17325, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 5, 2015, by Karl Stelly of Gettysburg, Pennsylvania.
-This page has been viewed 201 times since then and 20 times this year.
+This page was last revised on November 30, 2020.
+It was originally submitted on August 5, 2015, by Karl Stelly of Gettysburg, Pennsylvania.
+This page has been viewed 280 times since then and 14 times this year.
 Last updated on August 6, 2015, by Karl Stelly of Gettysburg, Pennsylvania.
 Photos: 1, 2, 3. submitted on August 5, 2015, by Karl Stelly of Gettysburg, Pennsylvania. • Kevin W. was the editor who published this page.